giavinh79/Plop/README.md

 Testing Lighthouse via Chrome Dev Tools for fixing any optimization or accessibility problems

-Creating more seeds for fast queries and factories for creating dummy data (which the tests will use)
+Creating more seeds for fast queries and factories for creating dummy data (which the tests can use)

 ## Development